FusionSid/Reddit2Insta-Meme-Uploader/README.md

 Delete `urls.json` and `log.txt`.
 Then run `new.py` It will ask you to confirm-just type `y` and then hit enter.

-Next go to `main.py` and delete Line 128 (os.system('qc')), this line is a custom shell script I made but it won't work on your computer unless you donwload and set it up.
+Next go to `main.py` and delete Line 128 (os.system('qc')), this line is a custom shell script I made but it won't work on your computer unless you download and set it up.

 If you want to learn about this script, look/read [this](https://github.com/FusionSid/Shell-Scripts)

 ### 6. **Run/Done**
 Yay youre done.
 If you followed the steps correctly you should be done.
 Now all you have to do is `python3 main.py` and the script will do everything by itself.
 If you turn up your volume the script will say "Done" once the script is done

+**Note:**

+**Left Over Images:**
+Sometimes the script will fail to delete an image after posting and might leave behing some images.
+If so just delete them or not.
+It won't affect the performance so it doesn't matter.

+**Contributing**
+If you have any suggestions for the script or want to make it better, Fork the repo and make your edits.
+Then make a pull request.
+I'll test it and if its good i'll add your edit to the script.

+**Common Errors:**
+While the script is running, many errors can occur.
+Most of the time its ok and as long as the script doesn't stop you should be fine.
+You can always read `log.txt`.
+If you run the script to much you might get a rate limit ban.
+If so, please stop the script (if you dont the ban time will increase) and retry a day later.

 ### **If you have any issues contact me!**